cwebba1/Vanilla-JS_Lightbox-Slider/Readme.txt

 Responsive Gallery with Lightbox
 A PEN BY King Jhessrael Bautista

-Thank you for help from <a href="https://www.meetup.com/hackerhours/">New York City Hacker Hours</a>, and <a href="https://www.meetup.com/nyfrontendcoders/">New York Front End Coders</a>; and <a href="https://stackoverflow.com/users/7134209/th31">th31</a> and <a href="https://stackoverflow.com/users/13336973/ravi-ostwal">Ravi Ostwal</a> from Stack Overflow.
+Thank you for help from [New York City Hacker Hours](https://www.meetup.com/hackerhours/), and [New York Front End Coders](https://www.meetup.com/nyfrontendcoders/).
+Also, thank you to [th31](https://stackoverflow.com/users/7134209/th31) and [Ravi Ostwal](https://stackoverflow.com/users/13336973/ravi-ostwal) from Stack Overflow.